ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   Single quotes are preferred.

 Member:
-: A name/value pair in a JSON object.
+: A name/value pair in an object.
 (Not itself a value.)

 Name:
 : The name in a name/value pair constituting a member.
 (Also known as